Bigos: Varieties

 The flexible and forgiving recipe for bigos allows a great number of variants, often simply using what ingredients are at hand.
 It is often claimed that there are as many recipes as there are cooks in Poland.

 In the region of Greater Poland, bigos typically contains tomato paste and is seasoned with garlic and marjoram.
 Kuyavian bigos is often made from red cabbage as well as white.
 In Silesia, it is usually mixed with kopytka or kluski, that is, small plain boiled dumplings made from unleavened dough that contains flour and mashed potatoes.
-A variant which contains julienned apples, preferably with a winey tart taste, such as Antonovka, is known as Lithuanian bigos and is typical for the territory of the erstwhile Grand Duchy of Lithuania (now Belarus and Lithuania).
+A variant which contains julienned apples, preferably with a winey tart taste, such as Antonovka, is known as Lithuanian bigos and is typical for the territory of the erstwhile Grand Duchy of Lithuania (now Belarus, Lithuania and Ukraine).

 In bigos myśliwski, or "hunter's bigos", at least part of the meat comes from game, such as wild boar, venison or hare.
 It is usually seasoned with juniper berries, which help neutralize off-flavors that may be found in the meat of wild animals.

 Serving

 As a dish that does not spoil quickly and is thought to improve with each reheating, bigos has been traditionally used as a provision for travellers and campers or consumed at outdoor events, such as a hunt or a carnival sleigh ride known in Polish as kulig.
 It may be also eaten indoor, for breakfast, supper or as a hot starter served before soup at a dinner party.
 It is commonly found on the menus of milk bars, pubs and bistros throughout Poland.
 Bigos is particularly associated with major Catholic holidays, such as Christmas and Easter, as it can be prepared in ample quantities beforehand and only reheated on the holiday itself and the following days.
+Bigos can be stored for a long time and is often frozen for later consumption, which actually enhances its flavor.

 The stew is typically dished up with rye bread or boiled potatoes.

 In a fancier setting, it may be served in stoneware bowls, puff pastry shells or bread bowls.
 Bigos, especially when enjoyed outdoors, is traditionally paired with shots of chilled vodka, either clear or flavored.
 Varieties of flavored vodka that match well with bigos include żubrówka (bison grass), jałowcówka (juniper), piołunówka (wormwood), Goldwasser (various herbs) and starka (oak-aged).
 If served at home or in a restaurant, the stew may be paired with beer, red wine or Riesling.